Platystomatidae

 The Platystomatidae (signal flies) are a distinctive family of flies (Diptera) in the superfamily Tephritoidea.

-Signal flies are worldwide in distribution, found in all the biogeographic realms, but predominate in the tropics.
-It is one of the larger families of acalyptrate Diptera with around 1200 species in 127 genera.
+Signal flies are worldwide in distribution, found in all the biogeographic realms, but predominantly in the tropics.
+It is one of several families of acalyptrate Diptera with over 1000 species, comprising around 1200 species in 127 genera.

 Biology

 Adults are found on tree trunks and foliage and are attracted to flowers, decaying fruit, excrement, sweat, and decomposing snails.
 Larvae are found on fresh and decaying vegetation, carrion, human corpses, and root nodules, particularly in the genus Rivellia, which has economic implications for legume crops.
 Larvae from the remaining genera are either phytophagous (eating plant material) or saprophagous (eating decomposing organic matter).
 Some are predatory on other insects and others have been found in human lesions, while others are of minor agricultural significance.